 Can cats eat avocado?

-Yes, cats can eat the ripe fruit of the avocado.
+Cats can eat the ripe fruit of the avocado.
 The Pet Poison Helpline lists avocado as mildly toxic to cats due to persin which is found in the leaves, bark and seed.
 However, the fruit only contains low concentrations of persin which makes it safe for cats to eat in moderation.

 Cattle, goats, horses, mice, rabbits, guinea pigs, rats, sheep, budgerigars, canaries, cockatiels, ostriches, chickens, turkeys, and fish are most susceptible to persin.
-Ingestion can result cause sterile mastitis in lactating mammals as well as damage to the mammary glands and the heart.
+Ingestion can cause sterile mastitis in lactating mammals as well as damage to the mammary glands and the heart.
 Mild gastrointestinal upset may occur.

 When not to give a cat avocado